 How to get to Okatse Canyon

-From Kutaisi central station (Ilia Chavchavadze Avenue, next to Macdonald’s) catch a Marshutka to Khoni.
-In Khoni, there is another Marshutka to Gordi.
+From Kutaisi central station (Ilia Chavchavadze Avenue, next to Macdonald’s) catch a Marshrutka to Khoni.
+In Khoni, there is another Marshrutka to Gordi.
 If you are driving it should take you about 1 hour from Kutaisi (roughly 50 km).
 Again, the roads here are pretty good and there’s plenty of parking spots.

 Visiting Kinchkha Waterfall